Expert Knowledge

 JB conservation have a wide range of knowledge on internal lime plastering, and can provide an attractive, dependable lime mortar finish.

-Lime plaster is a traditional type of mortar used to cover the surfaces of internal walls and ceilings, commonly found throughout old and traditional buildings.
+Lime plaster is a traditional mortar used to coat internal walls and ceilings, commonly found in older and heritage buildings.

-Lime plaster is a traditional type of mortar used to cover the surfaces of internal walls and ceilings, commonly found throughout old and traditional buildings.
+Lime plaster is a traditional mortar used to coat internal walls and ceilings, commonly found in older and heritage buildings.

 Because lime plaster is ‘breathable’ and permeable, it is hugely beneficial for old buildings, allowing moisture to escape and evaporate, helping to prevent damp.
 We often see these damp problems commonly caused by a re-plaster with a modern gypsum plaster, or a non-breathable coat of emulsion, sometimes even wallpaper.